Necolizer/awesome-rl-for-agents/README.md

 A curated list of reinforcement learning (RL) for agents.

 > This list collects papers, tools, and demos that demonstrate how reinforcement learning can be applied to train or tune LLM/MLLM agents, with a focus on research-driven, computer-using, and tool-integrated agent behaviors.
+It is not associated with any survey or review — just a personal, living collection of resources on RL for agents.
+I’ll keep updating it as long as I’m still working in this area.
 ---

 ## Table of Contents